Vasona Lake County Park

 Vasona Lake County Park is a park located in Los Gatos, California and part of the Santa Clara County Parks system.
 Vasona Park surrounds the Vasona Reservoir.
 Adjacent to the park are the Billy Jones Wildcat Railroad, a ridable miniature railway, and the W.E.
-"Bill" Mason Carousel at the Oak Meadow Park.
+"Bill" Mason Carousel, both at the Oak Meadow Park.

 History

 Vasona Lake County Park meadow with geese.

 The land within the park's boundaries is among the most historic in Los Gatos.
 The grantees of the Rancho Rinconada de Los Gatos, Jose Hernandez and Sebastian Peralta, constructed an adobe house on what is now one of the park's lawns.
 It was the first structure built in the area.

 The narrow gauge South Pacific Coast Railroad once traversed the western edge of the park en route to downtown and over the Santa Cruz Mountains to Felton and Monterey Bay at Santa Cruz Wharf.
 The Southern Pacific Railroad later acquired the South Pacific Coast Railroad and converted the line to standard gauge after the turn of the century.
 A farmer near Pollard Road, Albert August Vollmer, contacted the Southern Pacific asking for a flag stop to be established to allow a more convenient place to board the train.
 The railroad not only agreed but allowed him to name the stop.
 He chose the name "Vasona", which was the name of his favorite pony during his childhood.
 "Vasona Junction" was the point on the line where the tracks split off from the San Jose-Campbell-Los Gatos mainline with the Vasona Branch through the Cupertino Hills to Palo Alto, allowing more direct travel to San Francisco.
 The name "Vasona" has reappeared locally ever since, including in the naming of the park.
 The dam was completed in 1934, and the railroad continued to run along the Western side of the reservoir until 1959.
 The railroad right-of-way over the reservoir is now University Avenue.